BlackWingedKing/BlackWingedKing.github.io/index.md

 keywords: Ritesh, Goru
 ---
 ---
 **Note:** I just started updating My website.
 So, things are a bit messy in this now.
-Come back after 29th march to view the updated version
+Come back after 3rd April to view the updated version

 I am a fourth year undergraduate in electrical engineering at IIT Bombay.
 I'm interested in mathematics and machine learning